datable-be/AI4C_ContentAnalysis/README.md

  100%    765 (longest request)
 ```

 The following command benchmarks 1,000 POST requests with 10 concurrent requests.
-It performs color analysis (with debug=false in the settings) of a local file (to limit the benchmark to the content analysis proper), first with internal service, then with HuggingFace.
+It performs color analysis of a local file (to limit the benchmark to the content analysis proper), first with internal service, then with HuggingFace.
 Bear in mind that the performance of the latter depends greatly on available hardware (CPU/GPU).

 ```bash
 echo '{"source":"example.jpg","selector":{"type":"FragmentSelector","conformsTo":"http://www.w3.org/TR/media-frags/","value":"xywh=percent:0,0,100,100"},"service":"internal"}' > post.txt